 - Why You Should Opt for Paid Online Piano Lessons

-Playground Sessions is one of the best-structured learning websites when it comes to studying the piano and keyboard.
+Playground Sessions is one of the best-structured websites when it comes to learning the piano and keyboard.
 The lessons featured on the website cover everything from the basics like hand coordination and notation to advanced music theory.

 You can start things off as a beginner with the rookie lessons, continue with the intermediate bootcamp, and move on to really hone your skills with the advanced bootcamp.

 There are several other courses which focus on teaching you rhythm, keyboard-specific skills, advanced notation and theory, and playing by ear.
 Of course, there are also many song tutorials with step-by-step playthrough guides.
 Regardless of membership status, you can study five songs for free each month.